mpsffap/mps/README.md

 ```

-A user config might look like this:
+A user config containing the four users "root", "foo", "deploy"
+and "testuser" might look like this:

 ```
 ---